webcomponents/webcomponentsjs/README.md

 In order to work around these limitations the polyfill provides the `ShadowDOMPolyfill.wrap` and `ShadowDOMPolyfill.unwrap` methods to respectively wrap and unwrap DOM elements manually.

+Alternative to `ShadowDOMPolyfill.wrap` might be to use `querySelector` method, which always wraps results.
+For instance, you can get wrapped `document` in a generic way without using polyfill-specific calls as `document.querySelector('html').parentNode`.

 ### Custom element's constructor property is unreliable <a id="constructor"></a>
 See [#215](https://github.com/webcomponents/webcomponentsjs/issues/215) for background.